foxtran/BLAS77-90/README.md

 2. Using API, generate corresponding blas77 and lapack77 modules.
 3. Using API, generate corresponding ubblas and ublapack wrappers.
 4. Apply patches for special cases.

+# Known issues

+1. LAPACK auxiliary routines are missing
+2. LAPACK routines with EXTERNAL procedures are omitted
+3. ubwrappers are not yet available
+4. Only CMake build is available
+5. Limited set of compilers is supported